EDJNet/streetnamer/README.md

-`person` column, with expected values either 1 (TRUE) or 0 (FALSE) - make it possible to claim that a street is named after more than one person/individual - this is achieved by having a column with how many entities the street is dedicated to, `dedicated_to_n`.
-When reading the data, if `dedicated_to_n` is more than 1, then more than one row with data is expected to be found.
+`person` column, with expected values either 1 (TRUE) or 0 (FALSE) - make it possible to claim that a street is named after more than one person/individual - this is achieved by having a column with how many entities the street is dedicated to, `named_after_n`.
+When reading the data, if `named_after_n` is more than 1, then more than one row with data is expected to be found.
 Is is the responsibility of those who read the data do deal with potential inconsistencies